 In the past, we’ve talked about making a comeback like the Patriots did this year.
-Consistently we’ve hinted in our blog that in this world – you are the executive, head honcho, CEO, tribe leader, and Master Duke of your Kingdom!
+Consistently we’ve pushed on our blog that in this world, you are the executive, head honcho, CEO, tribe leader, and Master Duke of your Kingdom!
 Today I am so proud of my friend Jack for inspiring us Dukes by living up to the “don’t talk about it, be about it” old saying.
-He dives into stories his parent’s taught him in the past, teaching us how not to be parents in the future!
+He dives into stories his parents taught him in the past, teaching us how not to be parents in the future!

 Guest Post on J. Money’s Budgets Are Sexy

 J. Money over at BudgetsAreSexy.com has been one of our favorite financial blog sites to read since beginning our own.
 The unique perspective, product reviews, and stories from our PF community help to really inform us all o the new possibilities.
 He shares his net worth and continues to be a positive motivator in the personal finance world.
 Today we ARE SUPER PUMPED to give his readers an additional story that will no doubt inspire them to do what it takes to achieve their financial goals.

 People in your life and business matter

 There have been questions for many of us when evaluating a new idea or potential business:

 - “Should we go into business with our friends?”

 - “Should we mix business and personal life together?”

 - “Why do businesses sometimes end friendships?”

 - “Is it worth losing a friendship over a business venture?”